avinys/React-Course-P19-wild-oasis-client/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+The website is deployed on https://react-course-p19-wild-oasis-client.vercel.app/

+Keep in mind that .env.local file is needed for this project to run on a local pc, necessary variables are: SUPABASE_URL, SUPABASE_KEY, NEXTAUTH_URL, NEXTAUTH_SECRET, AUTH_GOOGLE_ID, AUTH_GOOGLE_SECRET.